 Cardiogenic shock can result from congenital heart diseases or cardiomyopathies.
 They are characterized by decreased cardiac output due to impaired systolic function of the heart and not because of decreased filling.

-Distributive shock happens when the patient has significant increase in peripheral vascular vasodilation and a decrease in systemic vascular resistance.
+Distributive shock happens when the patient has significant increase in peripheral vascular vasodilation and a decrease in systemic vascular resistance (Distributive shock occurs when there is a maldistribution of intravascular volume).
 The most common causes of distributive shock in children are sepsis and anaphylaxis.
 Additionally, during the acute stage of high-level spinal cord injury, the child can present with distributive shock due to sympathetic nervous system dysfunction.

 Additionally, children with some congenital cardiovascular malformations such as coarctation of the aorta or severe aortic valve stenosis can also develop obstructive shock.

 5) Endocrinological shock

 Children who have either recently completed a prolonged course of steroid therapy or are on chronic steroid replacement therapy are at high risk for endocrinological shock.